Seeking permission to build and operate the Lower Thames Crossing

 Also, during this stage, the Planning Inspectorate will appoint a panel of inspectors to serve as the Examining Authority, and a first meeting will be held to discuss procedural issues and the timetable for examination, called the Preliminary Hearing.

-This is a six-month process when the Examining Authority will examine the DCO application against the tests in the National Policy Statement for National Networks.
+This is a six-month process when the Examining Authority examine the DCO application against the tests in the National Policy Statement for National Networks.
+The Lower Thames Crossing examination ran from 20 June to 20 December 2023.

-The Examining Authority will assess feedback from the public and stakeholders through written representations and the hearings.
-If you have registered as an Interested Party in the pre-examination phase, you can make a representation.
+The Examining Authority assessed feedback from the public and stakeholders through written representations and the hearings.
+Those who had registered as an Interested Party in the pre-examination phase could make a representation.

-Following the end of the six-month examination stage, the Examining Authority will have three months to write a recommendation report and submit it to the Secretary of State for Transport.
+Following the end of the examination stage, the Examining Authority wrote a recommendation report and submitted it to the Secretary of State for Transport.

-The Secretary of State for Transport then has up to three months to make the final decision on whether to grant the DCO which would give us permission to build and operate the crossing.
+The Secretary of State for Transport will make the final decision on whether to grant the DCO, which would give us permission to build and operate the crossing.

 If the Secretary of State for Transport grants the DCO, this is the final stage of the process and provides a six-week window for anyone with legal grounds to challenge the Secretary of State for Transport’s decision through judicial review.